jasonm/redstorm-talk/slides/slides.markdown

 * interesting case: 1 processing machine is not sufficient
 * use cases like web/engagement analytics, app logging and performance analytics logging, financial/ecommerce information, physical sensor data
 * could be for many reasons: high ingest volume, expensive computation, or tight latency requirements
+* even if your processing system isn't large, storm does a very good job of documenting and exposing clean primitives and abstractions that are at play in these systems, and are valuable to understand

 ---